jkempf42/kube-volttron/gateway-node/README.md

 ### Check whether the deployment was successful from the Volttron Central web app

-Using the Vottron Central web app deployed either locally earlier or in the cloud, check whether the deployment was successful by logging in and navigating to the *Platforms* page as described above.
+Using the Vottron Central web app, check whether the deployment was successful by logging in and navigating to the *Platforms* page as described above.
 Click on *`vbac`*->*Charts*->*Add Chart*.
 In the *Add Chart* dialog, click on the *Topics* pulldown and you should see a pulldown list as in the following display: